-The Dominican Republic (Spanish: República Dominicana Spanish pronunciation: is a country located in the island of Hispaniola, in the Greater Antilles archipelago of the Caribbean region.
-It occupies the eastern five-eighths of the island.
+The Dominican Republic (Spanish: República Dominicana) is a country located in the island of Hispaniola, in the Greater Antilles .
 The Dominican Republic is the second-largest Caribbean nation by area (after Cuba) at 48,671 square kilometers (18,792 sq mi), and third by population with approximately 10 million people, of which approximately three million live in the metropolitan area of Santo Domingo, the capital city.

-Christopher Columbus landed on the island on December 5, 1492, which the native Taíno people had inhabited since the 7th century.
-The colony of Santo Domingo became the site of the first permanent European settlement in the Americas, the oldest continuously inhabited city, and the first seat of the Spanish colonial rule in the New World.
-The Dominican people declared independence in November 1821.
+Christopher Columbus landed on the island in 1492.
+The spanish colony of Santo Domingo became the site of the first permanent European settlement in the Americas, the oldest continuously inhabited city, and the first seat of the Spanish colonial rule in the New World.
+The Dominican people declared independence in 1821.

 DOMINICAN REPUBLIC MINISTRIES